Wet Days Ahead for South Florida Due to Impending Arrival of Tropical System

 Friday offers up some big changes.
 We are currently tracking an area of showers and thunderstorms near the Yucatan Peninsula that very well may become a depression or weak tropical storm as it heads towards Florida.

-We may start out dry on Friday dry, but it looks like conditions degrade through the day.
+We may start out dry on Friday, but it looks like conditions degrade through the day.
 Heavy rain will envelop the area by Friday afternoon and early evening and continue quite possibly through Saturday afternoon and evening.

 Model guidance is hinting at 5+ inches of rain with isolated amounts much higher.
 Flooding appears likely.
 Try to stay indoors as much as possible.
 Winds will gust as well, quite possibly 30-40 mph or slightly higher.